jeremyfprice/educ2201-syllabus/README.md

 ---

 [^1]*What is a syllabus?* The syllabus is your map for success in this course.
 It provides you with the course practices and expectations, a schedule for readings and assignments, and a breakdown of the points you can earn in the class.
-Put your syllabus in your binder and \emph{bring your syllabus with you to class everyday.
+If you print it out, put your syllabus in your binder and **bring your syllabus with you to class everyday**.